-In order to develop my professional practice I regularly attend BACP and UKCP-accredited training courses and conferences.
+In order to develop my professional practice I regularly attend BACP and UKCP-accredited training courses and national conferences held by some of the leading authorities on neuroscience, attachment and trauma.
 My core training has included humanistic therapy, psychodynamic therapy, relational psychotherapy and body psychotherapy.

 I am a registered Member of the British Association for Counselling and Psychotherapy (BACP) and I abide by their ethical framework for Good Practice in counselling and psychotherapy.